 Professor Rajesh Chandra, Vice-Chancellor and President of USP signs the MOU.

-The University of the South Pacific (USP) has leveraged the use of Information and Communications Technology (ICT) after signing two Memoranda of Understanding (MOU) with the University of Hawai’i at Mānoa (UHM) on 8 November 2017.
+USP has leveraged the use of Information and Communications Technology (ICT) after signing a Memoranda of Understanding (MOU) and a Student Exchange Agreement with the University of Hawai’i at Mānoa (UHM) on 8 November 2017.

 While signing the MOU from Hawaii via the video conference, Dr David Lassner, Interim Chancellor of UHM said that the ‘signing’ was special in its nature and he was enthusiastic to do so.